RunlongYu/April/README.md

-# Physics-Guided Foundation Model for Scientific Discovery: An Application to Aquatic Science
+# Adaptive Process-Guided Learning: An Application in Predicting Lake DO Concentrations
 This repository is the official implementation of **Adaptive Process-Guided Learning: An Application in Predicting Lake DO Concentrations** submitted to **ICDM-2024**

 ![''](img/model.png)